 - When the project is a clone of an existing project.
 The person who created the cloned project is presented by name (and picture/symbol), along with the time of the project's creation.
 The description for the project,i f one was entered at the time of cloning, is also displayed within the tile.
 A link is provided to the original source project – clicking this will access the detailed management page for that project, which opens on a separate tab of the browser.

-Each time you perform a Commit & Push of the project to Concord Pro (where the project is managed under the server's internal Versioned Storage Git repository), a Project Committed event (revision) tile will be added to the timeline.
-The person who performed the commit and push is presented by name and picture/icon, along with the date and time.
+Each time you perform a Commit & Push of the project to the NEXUS Server (where the project is managed under the server's internal Versioned Storage Git repository), a Project Committed event tile will be added to the timeline.
+The person who performed the commit and push is presented by name (and picture), along with the date and time.
 If a comment was added at the time of the commit and push – through the Commit to Version Control dialog – then that will also be displayed within the tile.

 Example initial Project Committed event tile.

 The tile also supports and presents design diffing information, showing more detailed information on what has changed between the current and previous commits.
 Elements supported include files, components, nets, variants, and PCB structure.
 The diffing section of the tile summarizes the various elements affected by the commit event, grouped by the following states: